-Your performance will be evaluated in 3 ways: your final grade, comments from your attending physicians posted onto uchc.oasisscheduling.com, and a final narrative summary.
-Your final grade will be based upon your performance on the “Shelf” exam, the RONs, and the case presentation.
+Your performance will be evaluated in 3 ways: Your final grade, comments from your attending physicians posted onto uchc.oasisscheduling.com, and a final narrative summary.
+Your final grade (including consideration for a grade of Honors) will be based upon your performance on the “Shelf” exam, the attending evaluation (in Oasis), the RONs, the 3 IRATs, and the case presentation.

 - By the end of the first week, you should have completed the pre-block self-assessment questionnaire.

-- By close of business on Thursday of the third (final) week, you need to have completed:
+- By close of business on Thursday of the (final) week, you need to have completed:

 - Two (2) required observations for Neurology (RONs).